 A Difference in Statute of Limitations

 In a normal personal injury case, for example, a motor vehicle accident that only involves adults, there is a two-year limit starting at the accident’s date for the statute of limitations.
 When there is a minor involved in an accident, this is not the same.
 With a minor, the statute of limitations starts after the minor turns 18.
-This means that if a 7-year-old were in an accident, the statute of limitations for filing a lawsuit would not start until the child turns 18, and then would have up until they turned 21 to file.
+This means that if a 7-year-old were in an accident, the statute of limitations for filing a lawsuit would not start until the child turns 18, and then would have up-to 2 years to file.

 A Guardian ad Litem is Needed

 When a minor is involved in a case, a guardian ad litem is needed.
 A guardian ad litem is a person who represents the minor throughout the entire process of litigation.
 More often then not, this person is the parent.
 If the parent was involved, and wholly or partially to blame for the accident, then there may be a guardian ad litem appointed by the court system.
 The reason that a guardian ad litem is needed is to make sure that there is someone who has the best interests for the child in mind.

 A Settlement at Times must be Approved By Courts in Cases with a Minor